As a dog owner, it’s hard to say no to your best friend. Keeping them off the couch and other furniture can become quite difficult over time.

 The second option is using a bigger play pen or baby gate to give them their own area of the bedroom.

 You can make this area quite comfortable and allow them a bit more space to move around.
+You can also create a soothing sleeping environment for them especially if the pups are having a hard time sleeping.

 Establish Permission First Policy